Avocarrot/hiring/back-end/online-assignment/bidder-exercise/index.md

 ### Objective

 For the final task we want to implement a basic pacing algorithm.
-The pacing controls the rythm by which we are alowed to bid for a given campaign.
+The pacing essentially controls how many times we can bid for a campaign in a given time period.

-Take for example a pacing of 100 bids per minute.
-This means that for each campaign we are only allowed to bid at most 100 times per minute.
-If this threshold is exceeded for a campaign then no more bids from that campaign should occur until the minute has passed.
+### Example

+Let's take for example a pacing of 100 bids per minute and two campaigns: campaign A and campaign B. So far in the last one minute we have sent 100 bids for campaign A and 20 for campaign B. This means that campaign A has reached its pacing limit and therefore we cannot bid with it anymore.
+Campaign B is still well below the threshold so we can consider this campaign for our next bid.
+Every minute we reset the counts and begin counting again.

 ### End-to-end test cases